aaronmqs/fem_final_project/README.md

 Repository with all shared codes for the final project of Finite Element Methods.
 The notation used in the code follows what's described in the [Project](https://github.com/aaronmqs/fem_final_project/blob/main/project.pdf) and in the [notation](https://github.com/aaronmqs/fem_final_project/blob/main/notation.m).

-# Questions:

-- [ ] Hollow cylinder: the cylinder gets too weird when applying a force.

 # What was done so far:

 - [x] Part 1